Parinita789/flexcavo-assignment/README.md

-# test-app
+# telemetric-alert

 ## Overview
+App to persist telematic data and print alerts if any threshold has been reached.

 ## Running The Project

 To get started, here's a list of recommended next steps:

-1. clone the project from https://github.com/Parinita789/housing-app.git
+1. clone the project from https://github.com/Parinita789/telemetric-alerts.git
-2. Install dependencies
-3. cd arive-backend
+2. cd telematic-alert
-4. Run Mongo and Redis server
-5. npm install
+3. npm install
-6. create a .env file in the root folder
+4. create a .env file in the root folder
-7. Paste the key values from the sample.env file
+5. Paste the key values from the sample.env file
-8. npm run start
+6. npm start

 ## Dependencies